pondersource/solid-typeindex-support/docs/solid-typeindex-support.typeindexhelper.registerintypeindex.md

 ## TypeIndexHelper.registerInTypeIndex() method

-Registers the given webId in the typeIndex.
+Registers a type registration in the user's typeIndexe.

 **Signature:**